DYIO: History

-DYIO began test transmissions in 1979 and made its inaugural broadcast on March 1, 1980, under the ownership of Emilio Remedios Tuason's Trans-Radio Broadcasting Corporation, the original owner of Manila-based 99.5 RT.
+DYIO began test transmissions in 1979 and made its inaugural broadcast on March 1, 1980.
+At that time, it was under the ownership of Emilio Remedios Tuason's Trans-Radio Broadcasting Corporation, the original owner of Manila-based 99.5 RT, and carried the iconic slogan "The Rhythm of the City".
 The station's first home was at Danaque Building along Osmeña Blvd.

-Tuason and his cousin Binggoy Remedios were the station's first voices on the air.
-Y101 adapted 99.5 RT's CHR/Top 40 format and iconic slogan "The Rhythm of the City".
+Tuason and his cousin Binggoy Remedios were among the station's first personalities.

-Y101's ownership was transferred in 1990 to GVM Radio/TV Corporation, owned by Emilio's sister Martha Tuason.
-It also changed its slogan to "Always First" and "Red Hot Radio" in March 2023.
-By 2000, it moved to Gaisano Country Mall.
+In 1990, Y101's ownership was transferred to GVM Radio/TV Corporation, owned by Emilio's sister Martha.
+It also adapted the slogans "Always First" and "Red Hot Radio" in March 2023.
+By 2000, it moved to the 2nd Floor of Gaisano Country Mall in Banilad.

-In 2024, GVM struck an airtime lease and shared sales-marketing agreement with Y2H Broadcasting Network, the owners of XFM.
-This brought Y101 into the portfolio of the broadcast company ran by Dr. Remelito Uy, which already operates 88.3 XFM, whose frequency is owned by Southern Broadcasting Network.
+In 2024, GVM struck an airtime lease and shared sales-marketing agreement with Dr. Remelito Uy's Y2H Broadcasting Network, the operator of 88.3 XFM, whose frequency is owned by Southern Broadcasting Network.

-In April 2025, Y101 transferred its studios to the BSP Camp, which houses erstwhile CHR rival 92.3 FM, whose operations were taken over by Y2H back in January.
+In April 2025, Y101 moved to the BSP Camp, which houses erstwhile rival 92.3 FM, whose operations were taken over by Y2H back in January.
 Further changes were implemented on the station, such as the addition of the Saturday gospel music block The Light on Y101, mirroring XFM's Gospel Hour.

-On May 18, 2025, the station began simulcasting Y101 as Red Hot X92, a nod to Y101's long-time identity.
-On September 15, it was relaunched as 92.3 Solid FM.
+92.3 FM simulcasted Y101 as Red Hot X92 from May 18 to September 15, 2025, when it was relaunched as 92.3 Solid FM.